Overview

 - A GP accesses a new patient’s My Health Record to view their shared health summary before their initial consultation to understand of their health status.

-- A practice receptionist accesses a patient’s My Health Record, prints out their shared health summary, and provides it for review while they wait for a consultation with the GP.
-The patient reviews the shared health summary, identifies any updates, and raises them with the GP.
-This action ensures the GP and other healthcare providers involved in the patient’s care, have access to current information to inform their clinical decision-making.
+- A practice receptionist accesses a patient’s My Health Record, prints out their shared health summary and provides it to the patient while they wait for a consultation with the GP.
+The patient reviews the shared health summary, identifies any updates and raises them with the GP.
+This action ensures the GP, and other healthcare providers involved in the patient’s care, have access to current information to inform their clinical decision-making.

 If a staff member deliberately accesses an individual’s My Health Record for a purpose other than providing healthcare to that patient, or another purpose authorised by law, penalties could apply, including: